 Run a Sensu cluster

-A Sensu cluster is a group of at least three sensu-backend nodes, each connected to a shared etcd cluster, using Sensu’s embedded etcd or an external etcd cluster.
+A Sensu cluster is a group of at least three sensu-backend nodes, each connected to a shared database provided either by Sensu’s embedded etcd or an external etcd cluster.
 Creating a Sensu cluster ultimately configures an etcd cluster.

 Clustering improves Sensu’s availability, reliability, and durability.
-It will help you cope with the loss of a backend node, prevent data loss, and distribute the network load of agents.
+It allows you to absorb the loss of a backend node, prevent data loss, and distribute the network load of agents.
+If you have a healthy clustered backend, you only need to make Sensu API calls to any one of the cluster members.
+The cluster protocol will replicate your changes to all cluster members.

 NOTE: We recommend using a load balancer to evenly distribute agent connections across a cluster.